Support Page Content

 Scheduling Your Time

-- Depending on how many items you receive, we recommend setting aside at least 3-4 hours weekly to process and edit items for your area.
-During the fall semester, and occasionally in the spring, you might need significantly more time.
+- Depending on how many items you receive, we recommend setting aside several hours weekly for processing/editing.

-- While most submissions are received on Thursdays, you’ll receive submissions throughout the week, so it’s good to get a head start on Wednesday.
+- While most submissions are received on Thursdays, you’ll receive submissions throughout the week, so it’s good to process upon arrival, as time allows.

 - It is NOT recommended to wait until after the Thursday deadline to edit/compile because A) you don’t want to run out of time before the 1 p.m.
 Friday deadline, and B) you want to give submitters time to proof.

-- Important: If we receive your Word doc after the 1 p.m.
+- Important: If the Hornet Weekly Editor receives your Word doc after the 1 p.m.
 Friday deadline, it WILL NOT be included in Hornet Weekly.
 No exceptions.

 Preparing Your Document/Using the Template